KurtiZoltan/CompSim1/README.md

 make
 ./trace
 ```
-After this the result will be saed in the CompSim1/pic folder.
+After this the result will be saved in the CompSim1/pic folder.

-Depends on OpenMP and LibTIFF
+Depends on OpenMP and LibTIFF.